ravitejacore/ExamAPI/readme.md

 #### NuGet Packages used in application:

+** Unity.MVC:**
-##### Unity.MVC: used for dependency resolving in controller’s, injecting service for achieve loosely couple
+		used for dependency resolving in controller’s, injecting service for achieve loosely couple

+**Microsoft.AspNet.WebApi.Client:**
-**Microsoft.AspNet.WebApi.Client:** This package adds support for formatting and content negotiation to System.Net.Http.
+		This package adds support for formatting and content negotiation to System.Net.Http.
 It includes support for JSON, XML, and form URL encoded data.

 **JavaScript library Used in application:**

 **Datatables**, version 1.10.16, downloaded from https://datatables.net/, used for display Restful API result in table format.
 You can see the actual source code in the below files:

-1.**Model:** TweetModel.cs, A class used for get and set data to controller and view
-	**Model Path:** "/TweetsAPI/Controllers/ TweetModel.cs”
+1.	**Model:** `TweetModel.cs`, A class used for get and set data to controller and view **Model Path:** "/TweetsAPI/Controllers/ TweetModel.cs”

-2.**View:**  ViewTweets.csthml, consists of html and JavaScript code
-	**View Path:** “/TweetsAPI/Views/tweets/ViewTweets.cshtml”
+2.	**View:**  `ViewTweets.csthml`, consists of html and JavaScript code **View Path:** “/TweetsAPI/Views/tweets/ViewTweets.cshtml”

-3.**Controller:** TweetsController.cs, Gets the data from the service and send it to view
-	**Controller Path:** “/TweetsAPI/Controllers/ TweetsController.cs”
+3.	**Controller:** `TweetsController.cs`, Gets the data from the service and send it to view **Controller Path:** “/TweetsAPI/Controllers/ TweetsController.cs”

-4.**Interface:** ITweetService.cs, this interface is passed as a parameter into constructor of controller, to achieve loosely coupled, if any new method added in this interface, the controller does not required to implementing newly added function.
+4.  **Interface:** `ITweetService.cs`, this interface is passed as a parameter into constructor of controller, to achieve loosely coupled, if any new method added in this interface, the controller does not required to implementing newly added function.
 You can find the dependency resolving in  code in location “/TweetsAPI/App_Start/UnityConfig.cs”
 			**Interface Path:** “/TweetsAPI/Interface/ITweetService.cs”

-5.**Service:**  TweetService.cs, make calls to (//badapi.XXXX.io/swagger/) API returns response in JSON, which gets 100 records.
+5.	**Service:** `TweetService.cs`, make calls to (//badapi.XXXX.io/swagger/) API returns response in JSON, which gets 100 records.
 By using Distinct method in LINQ, we eliminated duplicate records.
 			**Service Path:** “/TweetsAPI/Interface/TweetService.cs”

 ## Running Application: